-However, concrete is very good at supporting enormous amounts of weight, so it is used to support buildings and structures.
+This is why concrete is not suitable for structures that are subject to tension.
+However, it is very good at supporting enormous amounts of weight, so it is used to support buildings and structures.
 The tensile and compressive strengths of concrete are not proportional, and an increase in compressive strength is accompanied by an appreciably smaller percentage increase in tensile strength.
 According to the ACI Code Commentary, the tensile strength of normal weight concrete in bending is approximately 10% to 15% of the compressive strength.
-Concrete element subjected to pure stress or combined effect of compression and tension.

-This is why it is suitable for building arches, columns, dams, foundations and tunnel linings.
-The compressive strength of concrete is determined with cylindrical specimens made of fresh concrete.
-It is then tested in compression at different ages.
+It accurately tells you whether or not a particular mixture is suitable to meet the requirements of a specific project.
+Concrete can excellently withstand compressive load, which is why it is suitable for building arches, columns, dams, foundations and tunnel linings.
+The compressive strength of concrete is determined with cylindrical specimens made of fresh concrete and tested in compression at different ages.
 Size and shape can also affect the indicated strength.

 Additional tests are conducted to obtain detailed information on the competence of force development.
 Typically, the compressive strength of concrete ranges from 2500 psi (17 MPa) to 4000 psi (28 MPa) and more in residential and commercial structures.
 Several applications also use strengths greater than 10,000 psi (70 MPa).
 The tensile strength of concrete is its ability to resist cracking or breaking under stress.